dermatty/OCTUHO/README.md

     domain: Domain (the "Domain" entry from System > Settings > General)

 Usage:
+    workon octuho (see below)
     octuho <csv_file_path>

 Install: install the wheel here in the dist directory with
     pip install octuho-....-py-none-any.whl

+Usually your distribution insists on setting up a virtual environment before allowing pip to install, e.g. with "mkvirtualenv")